Income Tested Fee for Home Care – Explained!

 What if my income changes?

-If your income changes significantly and you cannot wait for the annual review, you may request to have your income reviewed at any time – and by submitting another Income Tested Fee assessment form.
+If your income changes significantly and you cannot wait for the annual review, you may request to have your income reviewed at any time – by submitting another Income Tested Fee Assessment Form.

 Where does the Income Tested Fee go?

 The Income Tested Fee is payable directly to your chosen Home Care Provider.
-It goes straight onto your Home Care Package and is used for services and supports that you agree to.
+It goes straight onto your Home Care Package and is used for services and supports that you choose and have agreed to.

-To understand more about the different types of Home Care Package fees you might have to pay.
-If you’re planning to move your loved one into an Aged Care facility, read more about Aged Care Home Fees and Costs here.
+Learn more about the different types of Home Care Package fees here.
+If you’re planning to move your loved one into an Aged Care Home, read more about Aged Care Home Fees and Costs here.

 Navigating the Aged Care system in Australia can be daunting, especially when you’re dealing with financial issues.
 But it’s not something you have to do alone.
 CareAbout is Australia’s leading Home Care placement service.
 We’ve helped thousands of families like yours to choose the right Home Care provider and Residential Aged Care for their needs and we would love to support you.